Obesity-associated morbidity: Cancer

-Psychiatric
+Psychiatric risks

 Depression

 Obesity has been associated with depression, likely due to social factors rather than physical effects of obesity.
 However, it is possible that obesity is caused by depression (due to reduced physical activity or, in some people, increases in appetite).
 Obesity-related disabilities may also lead to depression in some people.
 Repeated failed attempts at weight loss might also lead to depression.

 The association between obesity and depression is strongest in those who are more severely obese, those who are younger, and in women.
 Suicide rate however decreases with increased BMI.
 Similarly, weight loss through bariatric surgery is associated with increased risk of suicide.

 Social stigmatization

 Obese people draw negative reactions from others, and people are less willing to help obese individuals in any situation due to social stigmatization.
-People who are obese also experience fewer educational and career opportunities, on average earn a lesser income, and generally receive poorer health care and treatment than individuals who are "normal" weight.
+People who are obese also experience fewer educational and career opportunities, on average earn a lesser income, and generally receive poorer health care and treatment than individuals of "normal" weight.